tderrett/livelesson-git/README.md

 - `git rebase -i <COMMIT>` `HEAD~ or <HASH> of commit to go into interactive reb    - you can make multiple commit changes here, e.g., `squash`/`s`
     - git rebase -i <HASH>^`: use ^ to include that commit in interactive rebase
     - `git stash` or `git commit`: to save work before moving branches
+        - `stash` is temporary
+        - `git stash list`: see your stashed commits
+        - `git stash apply`: apply your last stashed commit
+        - `git stash clear`: clean up your stashes